stockc/mnug/public/meetup/next_meetup.md

 *   **21:15: A Trip to the Zoo: SpiderMonkey, SquirrelFish, Nashorn, and V8**
     by [Franziska Hinkelmann](/speakers.html#franziskah)

-    Do you know how JavaScript engines work and why they are so blazingly fast?···
+    Do you know how JavaScript engines work and why they are so blazingly fast?

     Learn about the fundamentals like abstract syntax tree, opcodes, and just-in-time compilation.
 JavaScript code can be almost as fast as native C++ code.
 How do engines accomplish this?
-Lets look into optimization techniques including hidden classes, inline caching, and ahead-of-time compilation, which, if applied correctly, will give your code a turbo boost.·
+Lets look into optimization techniques including hidden classes, inline caching, and ahead-of-time compilation, which, if applied correctly, will give your code a turbo boost.

     Understand the inner workings of JavaScript engines and learn by examples how to write faster code.